evelyn-gius/evelyn-gius.github.io/content/en/research.md

 - Member of the Programme Committees for the conferences DHd2025 and CHR2024
 - Editor of the open access journal [forTEXT Hefte](https://fortext.tujournals.ulb.tu-darmstadt.de/)
 - Co-editor of the open access [Journal of Computational Literary Studies](https://jcls.io)

+### Past roles in the DH research community (selection)
+- First Chair of the Association of Digital Humanities in German-speaking Countries (DHd e.V.)
+- Member of the Scientific Advisory Board of the EU Horizon2020 project "Computational Literary Studies Infrastructure" (Infra CLS)